• 866-376-2463

 Electric Bicycles

-Does Efficiency Maine offer incentives on electric bicycles (e-bikes)?
+Does Efficiency Maine offer rebates on electric bicycles (e-bikes)?

 Efficiency Maine does not offer rebates to individuals purchasing electric bikes or scooters.
 In March 2024, Efficiency Maine awarded funding to Lewiston Housing Authority, Portland Housing Authority, and South Portland Housing Authority to implement electric bike pilots.
 Efficiency Maine will evaluate the results of these pilots to inform future program offerings.